There are events in life so shocking to witness they can cause a person psychiatric illness.

 The provisions of the Act allow a person who suffers significant injury such as psychiatric illness to access compensation when their injury causes significant medical expenses and adversely impacts their ability to earn an income.

-In order for a nervous shock claim to succeed, the claimant must obtain medical evidence – usually an expert report from a specialist – that diagnoses a recognisable psychiatric condition which is more than a normal reaction of grief to the accident.
+In order for a nervous shock claim to succeed, the claimant must obtain medical evidence – usually an expert report from a specialist – that diagnoses a recognisable psychiatric condition that is more than a normal reaction of grief to the accident.

 As mentioned above, the Act limits compensation for ‘pure mental harm arising from shock’ to situations where the plaintiff witnessed, at the scene, the victim being killed, injured or put in peril; or the plaintiff did not witness the incident, but is a close member of the family of the victim.